 Some will be able to successfully detox in as little as 14 days, however a period of 28 days in the clinic is the standard duration to maximise likelihood of positive long term outcomes.
-This enables full engagement in the therapeutic program to uncover and address the underlying psychological drivers which led to cocaine abuse in the first place.
+This enables full engagement in the therapeutic cocaine rehab programme to uncover and address the underlying psychological drivers which led to cocaine abuse in the first place.

 - What does cocaine treatment cost?